CSCIE-599/HELM-Editor-UI/README.md

     $ grunt test-continuous - run Karma continuously, testing with every file that's saved
     ```

+### A note on Yeoman

+Yeoman was used to generate the scaffolding for the application, which is how all of the folders and files have been created.
+It is highly suggested that for modifications and additions to components of the application (views, controllers, factories, etc) you use Yeoman.
+For instance, the following commands might be useful (they should all be run from within the root folder of the application):

+  - Create a new view:

+    ```
+    $ yo angular:view <view name>
+    ```
+  - Create a new factory:

+    ```
+    $ yo angular:factory <factory name>
+    ```
+  - Full information on the angular generator can be found here: [Yeoman generator:angular](https://github.com/yeoman/generator-angular)

 ## Resources

 Current source code can be found here: [Pistoia Alliance GitHub](https://github.com/PistoiaHELM).